Automated retrievals

 Can I get USGS water data using a web service?

 Yes.
-Instantaneous (current condition) data, daily value s data, site information, groundwater levels, water quality data and a statistics service< /a> are now available via web services.
-Most services show data in an XML format.
+Instantaneous (current condition) data, daily values data, site information, groundwater levels, water quality data and a statistics service are now available via web services.
 See the USGS Water Services web site for full details.
 All services will be enhanced in the future.
-Some interim services may not offer the same depth of select ion and data attributes available through this site.
+Some interim services may not offer the same depth of selection and data attributes available through this site.

 Can I retrieve USGS water data in XML format on this site?

-The new Water Services site (waterservices.usgs.gov) allows instantaneous, daily values and groundwater levels data to be downloaded in th e XML format.
-This site (waterdata.usgs.gov) allows only "site-description" data to be retrieved in XML format.
-Unfortunately, at this time no other data can be retrieved as XM L within this site.
+The new Water Services site (waterservices.usgs.gov) allows daily values data to be downloaded in the XML format.
+Unfortunately, at this time no other data can be retrieved as XML within this site.
 Water quality data can also be downloaded in XML from a separate site.

 What machine-readable data format does this site support?